interacsean/domakey/README.md

 I'm aiming for DoMakey to also parse a structured input file (json / yaml... not sure yet) and batch pump the input through to the script files.
 In this way, a developer could set up script files (for example: for React Components, Redux reducers, action creators, stylesheets) then skeleton an app within the input file to have DoMakey magic up the general app framework.
 Then you code out the logic without getting sidetracked on following formatting procedures.

-I'll be adding to my own DoMakeyTpl libary along the way, firstly focused on functional React/Redux and Express / Node / Sequelize stacks.
+I'll be adding to my own DoMakey template libary along the way, firstly focused on functional React/Redux and Express / Node / Sequelize stacks.
 Maybe some good samaratin could help provide Angular / Vue stack templates.